-LAMP is a application stack which helps you to develop, test and host dynamic website.
+LAMP is an application stack which helps you to develop, test, and host dynamic website.
 You can test dynamic applications as well with this stack.
 Basically LAMP stands for Linux Apache Mysql/MariaDB and PHP/PHPMyadmin.

-Linux gives a kernel platform on which rest of the stack runs.
-Apache provides you web-server which is front-end for your application or website.
-Mysql/MariaDB is database you could use for data in your site or app.
-PHP is as you know server side strong scripting language just fit for web application development.
+Linux gives a kernel platform on which the rest of the stack runs.
+Apache provides your web-server which is front-end for your application or website.
+Mysql/MariaDB is a database you could use for data on your site or app.
+PHP is as you know server-side strong scripting language just fit for web application development.

-Without any further delay lets run through commands to setup and configure your LAMP stack.
-For demonstration I will be using RHEL 7 on AWS here to setup LAMP.
+Without any further delay, let’s run through commands to setup and configure your LAMP stack.
+For the demonstration, I will be using RHEL 7 on AWS here to setup LAMP.

 Setting Linux in LAMP